OpenCubes/Nap/README.md

 ### `globalOptions`

-  - [ ] `authGroups`: an array containing all the different groups, ordered for a waterfall (last groups inherits the first group autorizations) (ex: `['guest'])
+  - [ ] `authGroups`: an array containing all the different groups, ordered for waterfall (last groups inherits the first group autorizations) (ex: `['guest'])

   - [ ] `getRole`: a function called wth two arguments, `userId` the id string,